openedx/edx-django-utils/edx_django_utils/plugins/README.rst

   and knowledge of the details.

 * Open Closed Principle, which says "software entities should be open for extension, but closed for modification."
-The edx-platform is extensible via installation of Django apps.
-Having automatic Django App Plugin support allows for this extensibility without modification to the edx-platform.
-Going forward, we expect this capability to be widely used by external repos that depend on and enhance the edx-platform without the need to modify the core platform.
+IDAs are extensible via installation of Django apps.
+Having automatic Django App Plugin support allows for this extensibility without modification to an IDA.
+Currently, this is only set up in edx platform.
+Going forward, we expect this capability to be widely used by othe IDAs to enable enchancement without need to modify core IDA code.

 * Dependency Inversion Principle, which says "high level modules should not depend upon low level modules."
 The high-level module here is the Django project, while the participating Django app is the low-level module.
 For long-term maintenance of a system, dependencies should go from low-level modules/details to higher level ones.

+See ADR where it was `decided to move this plugin capability`_ from edx-platform to edx-django-utils.

+.. _decided to move this plugin capability: https://github.com/edx/edx-django-utils/blob/master/docs/decisions/0002-extracts-plugins-infrastructure-from-edx-platform.rst

 Django Projects